Salomon Trail Low Review

 We tried our best to trash them, intentionally running through bramble and over rocks that we thought would scuff them up, but these gaiters held up surprisingly well.
 Because of their fairly low profile, they don't really get caught on anything more than a sock typically would.
 And in the few instances that they did get snagged, they ultimately came out no worse for wear.

 We are also impressed with the instep strap.
 It's made from sturdy rubber and is the thickest and widest strap of any of the trail running models that we tested.
-Though it is not replaceable like the cord on the Rab Scree and Black Diamond Talus, it would take a lot of miles on some seriously rough terrain to be able to wear through it.
+Though it is not replaceable like the cord on other low and mid models, it would take a lot of miles on some seriously rough terrain to be able to wear through it.

 Ease of Attachment